dconco/phpspa/docs/8-component-rendering-and-target-areas.md

 $home->title("Home Page");
 ```

+!!! note "Automatic Title Updates"
-> This automatically updates `document.title` in the browser when this component is shown.
+    This automatically updates `document.title` in the browser when this component is shown.

 ---

 ## 🎯 Setting a Target Area (Optional)

-By default, components render into the app's default target area
-(e.g., set using `$app->defaultTargetID("main")`).
+By default, components render into the app's default target area (e.g., set using `$app->defaultTargetID("main")`).

 But if you want a component to render elsewhere (like a specific div), override it: